RVCC-IDMX/poetry-colors-curban2336/docs/copilot-collaboration.md

 ## Quick Summary

 - Which mode did you use most?
-[Ask/Agent/Edit]
+[Agent]
-- Most helpful Copilot moment: [One sentence]
+- Most helpful Copilot moment: [When I asked it to help me refine the HTML structure I build, and expanded it with other HTML files that integrate with the main page.]

 ## Key Interactions (3-5 entries)